CSX Stock to Split on Tuesday, June 29th (NASDAQ:CSX)

-Shares of CSX Co.
-(NASDAQ:CSX) are scheduled to split before the market opens on Tuesday, June 29th.
+CSX Co.
+(NASDAQ:CSX)’s stock is scheduled to split on the morning of Tuesday, June 29th.
 The 3-1 split was announced on Friday, June 4th.
-The newly created shares will be distributed to shareholders after the closing bell on Monday, June 28th.
+The newly minted shares will be issued to shareholders after the closing bell on Monday, June 28th.

-CSX (NASDAQ:CSX) last issued its quarterly earnings results on Monday, April 19th.
-The transportation company reported $0.93 EPS for the quarter, missing the Zacks’ consensus estimate of $0.95 by ($0.02).
-The business had revenue of $2.81 billion for the quarter, compared to the consensus estimate of $2.80 billion.
-CSX had a return on equity of 21.42% and a net margin of 25.62%.
-The business’s revenue was down 1.5% compared to the same quarter last year.
-During the same quarter last year, the business posted $1.00 earnings per share.
-Research analysts expect that CSX will post 4.33 earnings per share for the current fiscal year.
+CSX (NASDAQ:CSX) last released its quarterly earnings data on Monday, April 19th.
+The transportation company reported $0.93 EPS for the quarter, missing the consensus estimate of $0.95 by ($0.02).
+The business had revenue of $2.81 billion during the quarter, compared to analysts’ expectations of $2.80 billion.
+CSX had a net margin of 25.62% and a return on equity of 21.42%.
+The firm’s revenue was down 1.5% on a year-over-year basis.
+During the same period last year, the company earned $1.00 earnings per share.
+Research analysts expect that CSX will post 4.32 EPS for the current fiscal year.

-CSX has been the topic of several research reports.
-BMO Capital Markets raised shares of CSX from a “market perform” rating to an “outperform” rating and lifted their price objective for the stock from $95.00 to $110.00 in a research report on Wednesday, April 21st.
-Raymond James lifted their price target on shares of CSX from $100.00 to $105.00 and gave the stock an “outperform” rating in a report on Thursday, April 15th.
-Royal Bank of Canada raised their target price on CSX from $100.00 to $108.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 21st.
-Vertical Research initiated coverage on CSX in a research report on Friday, March 26th.
+A number of analysts have recently commented on the company.
+Raymond James upped their target price on CSX from $100.00 to $105.00 and gave the stock an “outperform” rating in a research note on Thursday, April 15th.
+Stifel Nicolaus started coverage on shares of CSX in a research note on Monday, June 21st.
 They set a “hold” rating on the stock.
-Finally, Stifel Nicolaus began coverage on CSX in a research note on Monday.
-They set a “hold” rating for the company.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
-CSX currently has a consensus rating of “Buy” and an average target price of $94.78.
+Royal Bank of Canada lifted their target price on shares of CSX from $100.00 to $108.00 and gave the company an “outperform” rating in a report on Wednesday, April 21st.
+Deutsche Bank Aktiengesellschaft lifted their target price on shares of CSX from $113.00 to $115.00 and gave the company a “buy” rating in a report on Tuesday, June 15th.
+Finally, Vertical Research started coverage on shares of CSX in a research report on Friday, March 26th.
+They issued a “hold” rating for the company.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and fifteen have assigned a buy rating to the stock.
+CSX presently has an average rating of “Buy” and a consensus price target of $95.68.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. lifted its holdings in shares of CSX by 2.4% in the 1st quarter.
+Hedge funds have recently bought and sold shares of the company.
+BlackRock Inc. increased its stake in shares of CSX by 2.4% in the 1st quarter.
 BlackRock Inc. now owns 48,845,978 shares of the transportation company’s stock worth $4,709,732,000 after acquiring an additional 1,144,278 shares during the last quarter.
-Geode Capital Management LLC boosted its position in CSX by 1.5% during the first quarter.
-Geode Capital Management LLC now owns 12,136,515 shares of the transportation company’s stock valued at $1,167,279,000 after buying an additional 177,068 shares during the period.
-EdgePoint Investment Group Inc. grew its stake in shares of CSX by 9.6% during the first quarter.
-EdgePoint Investment Group Inc. now owns 10,192,705 shares of the transportation company’s stock valued at $982,781,000 after buying an additional 890,271 shares during the last quarter.
-Norges Bank purchased a new position in shares of CSX in the fourth quarter worth about $666,341,000.
-Finally, Egerton Capital UK LLP purchased a new position in shares of CSX in the fourth quarter worth about $593,993,000.
+Geode Capital Management LLC increased its position in shares of CSX by 1.5% during the first quarter.
+Geode Capital Management LLC now owns 12,136,515 shares of the transportation company’s stock valued at $1,167,279,000 after acquiring an additional 177,068 shares during the last quarter.
+EdgePoint Investment Group Inc. raised its position in CSX by 9.6% in the first quarter.
+EdgePoint Investment Group Inc. now owns 10,192,705 shares of the transportation company’s stock valued at $982,781,000 after purchasing an additional 890,271 shares during the period.
+Norges Bank acquired a new position in CSX during the 4th quarter worth about $666,341,000.
+Finally, Egerton Capital UK LLP purchased a new position in shares of CSX in the fourth quarter valued at approximately $593,993,000.
 Institutional investors and hedge funds own 73.64% of the company’s stock.

 About CSX